tunnelvisionlabs/nasmjit/asmjit/README.txt

 AsmJit is not a virtual machine.
-It doesn't have functionality often required and implemented by virtual machines; however, it is designed to be extensible by third-parties and mostly used as JIT backend.
-There is also support for an abstract way of writing your code called Compiler, in addition to a low-level code generator that uses physical registers.
-Compiler lets you use virtually unlimited registers that are translated to physical registers after the code emitting is done.
+It doesn't have functionality often required and implemented by virtual machines; however, it is designed to be extensible by third-parties and mostly used as a JIT backend.
+The usage of AsmJit is not limited, it's suitable for multimedia, virtual machines or remote code generation.

 Code Generation Concepts
 ========================